 COLUMN B. Quality Code.
+Enter only one quality code for each species reported.
 For Ponderosa Pine, the quality codes are determined by the number of sawable sixteen-foot logs per thousand board feet (MBF) net Scribner Decimal C log scale.
 This computation is made by the following three-step procedure: